RBLeon/VetPMS/README.md

 ### Prerequisites

 - Node.js 20 or higher
-- npm 10 or higher
+- pnpm 8 or higher

 ### Installation